SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 Air for movement.
 Earth for permanence.
 Fire for destruction.
 Water for change.
 Green for growth.
 Rot for death.
 Void for the unknown.
 Years of study and practice and poring over tomes brought you the revelations that allow you to manipulate these building blocks of reality.
 Now you use your mastery of the seven elements to destroy, create, and warp the world with magic.

-As an [[Elementalist|elementalist]], you can unleash your wrath across a field of foes, put an enemy exactly where you want them, debilitate foes with harmful effects, ward yourself and allies against danger, manipulate terrain, warp space, and more.
+As an elementalist, you can unleash your wrath across a field of foes, put an enemy exactly where you want them, debilitate foes with harmful effects, ward yourself and allies against danger, manipulate terrain, warp space, and more.
 Your choice of elemental specialization determines which of these things you do best.

 ### BASICS